-Something was bubbling in her throat and she did not know whether it was a sob or a scream of rage choking her.
+Something was bubbling in her throat and she did not know whether it was a sob or a scream choking her.

 This time, there was no one to comfort her.
 Lucius wasn't here to make her forget, to play with her body until she couldn't think coherently.
 Now she was alone with her doubts and insecurities.

 The bed shifted as Crookshanks jumped onto it.
 He curled up against her leg and watched her with glowing, uncomprehending eyes.

 "Have you finally forgiven me for using Dark magic, Crookshanks?"

 The cat muzzled her leg and started purring in a vain attempt to comfort her.

 "Thanks, Crookshanks, for being one of my few remaining friends.
 But you can't help me … no one can.
 No one but one person, and he's the one who needs help this time."